Home Page

 There are often hoax viruses doing the rounds which encourage you to delete files that are in fact needed to run Windows.
 They also warn you of "problems" and encourage you to e mail all your friends with this warning.
 They are intended to generate increased traffic and are not usually viruses or security issues.
 If you receive an message requesting you to e mail all your friends it is almost certain to be a hoax, albeit perhaps well intentioned, and is best ignored.
 Click here to check for hoaxes, courtesy of Sophos

-It is becoming increasingly important to keep your system up to date, to protect from the latest exploits; get Microsoft updates here
+It is becoming increasingly important to keep your system up to date, to protect from the latest exploits.

 Never open e mail attachments unless you know and trust the sender.
 Even then be circumspect as sender addresses are often spoofed Always be suspicious of e mails offering you free software or asking you to click on links to other sites.
 You could be inviting someone to damage your PC by allowing them to run code on your machine.